Feliner – Part One

 The bonds we feel to our culture and social group is a powerful motivator and serves as a basis for our identity.
 Our family, friends, and kinship group socialize us into the habits, norms, and beliefs of our society.
 By interacting with them, we acquire attitudes, behavior patterns, values, and ways of responding.
 Since interaction with others is so valuable, we should be open both to sharing with and learning from the significant others in our lives.

-The only two-part episode in the entire series, the two parts that make up “Feliner” are easily two of the most exceptional and memorable episodes of ThunderCats‘ season 1.
-The episodes were penned by Stephen Perry, who himself was arguably one of the finest writers to contribute to the series, and of the seven scripts he wrote, the two “Feliner” episodes are perhaps the finest of them all.
+The only two-part episode in the entire series, the two parts that make up “Feliner” are easily two of the most exceptional and memorable episodes of ThunderCats’ first season.
+The episodes were penned by Stephen Perry, one of the finest writers to contribute to the series.
+Of the seven scripts he wrote, the two “Feliner” episodes are perhaps the finest of all.

-Whilst this may sound like overly effusive praise, nonetheless I mean every word.
-In the course of the ThunderCats series there are very few episodes that present so many fresh, new and exciting themes, concepts, ideas and even characters as this masterpiece does – in this first part, we are introduced to others of Snarf’s race, most notably Snarfer, the Mutant leader Ratar-O, a fearsome new vehicle in the form of the Rat*Star, and even a whole new planet in the form of the Planet of Snarfs.
+While this may sound like overly effusive praise, I mean every word.
+In the course of the ThunderCats series there are very few episodes that present so many fresh, new and exciting themes, concepts, and even characters as this masterpiece does.
+In this first part, we are introduced to others of Snarf’s race (most notably Snarfer), the Mutant leader Ratar-O, a fearsome new vehicle in the form of the RatStar, and even a whole new planet in the form of the Planet of Snarfs.
 We’re also given a sneak peek at the ThunderCats’ new Feliner vehicle, which would provide a whole new dimension to the manner in which the ThunderCats would travel in future episodes, taking them back out into the stars from which they arrived in “Exodus”.

-However, the most noteworthy thing about these elements is not even their introduction but the manner in which they are introduced – for, each element is introduced in such a way as to maximise its potential impact.
-For example, after the title card has been and gone, the very first thing we see in this episode is the sight of four Snarfs travelling in some kind of hover car against an idyllic backdrop – although for those who have seen the whole ThunderCats series, and in particular the episodes showing the feline heroes repopulating New Thundera, such a scene is something that they would come to take for granted, for someone watching the series through for the first time this is a striking image, given that, as far as we know, Snarf is the last of his kind, and in fact his origins prior to this point have been shrouded in mystery.
-Straight away the idyllic scene becomes shattered by the stark, militaristic-looking image of the Rat*Star moving into view, and within the first few minutes of the episode we have been introduced to the new characters of Snarfer and Ratar-O, in a way that is enticing and keeps us wanting to learn more.
-That the origin of the Planet of Snarfs is not revealed until later on in the episode is a brilliant strategy, as for that entire time it keeps the audience asking questions, questions that carry them almost to the action-packed middle of the episode.
+However, the most noteworthy thing about these elements is the manner in which they are introduced—each element is introduced in such a way as to maximize its potential impact.
+For example, after the title card has been and gone, the very first thing we see in this episode is the sight of four Snarfs traveling in some kind of hover car against an idyllic backdrop.
+For someone watching the series through for the first time this is a striking image, given that, as far as we know, Snarf is the last of his kind.
+Straight away the idyllic scene is shattered by the stark, militaristic-looking image of the RatStar moving into view, and within the first minute of the episode we have been introduced to the new characters of Snarfer and Ratar-O in a way that is enticing and keeps us wanting to learn more.

 Needless to say, this episode is a brilliant one for Snarf, because it finally answers questions that until this point have never even been addressed, much less answered.
-Although it would appear that they were very much a minority species, we discover that Snarf is actually one of a sub-species of Thunderian, and that, in fact, “Snarf” is not even Snarf’s real name!
-Although when it comes to animated series from the 1980s a lot of characters such as Snarf were used as “comic relief” type characters, in actual fact Snarf was actually given a lot of serious material, and this episode is a perfect showcase for that and how, when taken seriously by the writer, Snarf could be utilised as a potent storytelling force in an episode.
+We discover that Snarf is actually one of a whole species of Thunderian, and that “Snarf” isn’t even his real name!
+Although characters like Snarf were often used as “comic relief” in many animated series from the 1980s, ThunderCats actually gave Snarf a lot of serious material.
+This episode is a perfect showcase for how, when taken seriously by the writer, Snarf could be utilized as a potent storytelling force.

 Even for non-Snarf fans, this episode is still essential viewing for providing depth and interest to the ThunderCats’ perennial villains, the Mutants.
-The introduction of Ratar-O, whilst only a guest character, is nonetheless a brilliant one – with the ThunderCats and Mutants locked in battle on Third Earth, it’s easy to forget that the Mutants are not, in fact, the last survivors of their kind like their feline counterparts, but are actually still a relatively thriving race with resources to hand on their home planet Plun-Darr.
-This is something that is subtly touched upon regularly in the series (at least following the episode “Spaceship Beneath the Sands”) courtesy of the introduction of the generic Mutant warriors that are seen to inhabit Castle Plun-Darr, but it is displayed much more obviously with the introduction of characters such as Ratar-O. In his appearance in this episode, Ratar-O oozes experience and cold, calculating evil, and Vultureman’s recruitment of his old friend and mentor to the Mutant ranks adds a real sense of menace to the Mutants.
-In another clever writing move, Stephen Perry subconsciously places Ratar-O above the other Mutants in their “pecking order” by revealing that S-S-Slithe used to serve under him, not as a warrior but in the ignominious position of cook!
-Whilst only a subtle touch, nonetheless it is these little touches that can make or break an episode, and Stephen Perry certainly attempts to pull out all the stops to make Ratar-O’s debut as memorable as it can be, whilst saving a one-on-one confrontation between the Mutant general and Lion-O for the second part.
+The introduction of Ratar-O, though only a guest character, is nonetheless a brilliant one.
+With the ThunderCats and Mutants locked in battle on Third Earth, it’s easy to forget that the Mutants are not, like the ThunderCats, the last survivors of their kind, but rather are members of a whole Mutant population back on their home planet of Plun-Darr.
+This is suggested periodically during the series with the appearance of generic Mutant warriors inhabiting Castle Plun-Darr, but it is confirmed here with the introduction of Ratar-O. In his appearance in this episode, Ratar-O oozes experience and cold calculation, and Vultureman’s recruitment of him brings a new sense of menace to the Mutants as a group.
+In another clever writing move, Stephen Perry places Ratar-O above the other Mutants in their pecking order by revealing that S-S-Slithe used to serve under him, not as a warrior, but in the ignominious position of cook!
+While subtle, it is these little touches that can make or break an episode, and Stephen Perry certainly attempts to pull out all the stops to make Ratar-O’s debut as memorable as it can be.

 This episode also boasts another ThunderCats trademark, namely great, exciting, well-paced and memorable action sequences.
-In the past I’ve spoken about how some ThunderCats episodes are, essentially, just lengthy sequences of action, hung on a paper-thin plot – whilst these episodes can be entertaining in their own right (particularly for visual impact), nonetheless I’ve always believed that the action sequences make the most impact when set against the backdrop of a dramatic and entertaining story, and this episode is a perfect example of that.
-Seeing the raw power of the Sword of Omens facing off against the devastating firepower of the Rat*Star is one of the standout scenes of this great episode, and it’s fitting that, in an episode where the other ThunderCat characters could easily be overshadowed, Lion-O is still able to grab a couple of minutes of the centre stage.
+In the past I’ve spoken about how some ThunderCats episodes are, essentially, just lengthy sequences of action, hung on a paper-thin plot.
+While such episodes can be entertaining for their visual impact alone, I’ve always believed that action sequences make the most impact when they are crucial to the underlying drama.
+This episode is a perfect example of that, as the Lion-O must confront the RatStar in an effort to free Snarfer.
+Seeing the raw power of the Sword of Omens face off against the devastating firepower of the RatStar is one of the standout scenes of this great episode.

-At the start of this review, I stated that the two parts that make up “Feliner” are easily two of the most exceptional and memorable episodes of ThunderCats‘ season 1.
+At the start of this review, I stated that the two parts that make up “Feliner” are easily two of the most exceptional and memorable episodes of ThunderCats’ first season.
 In fact, I have to confess that this statement was inaccurate—in my opinion, the two parts that make up “Feliner” are easily two of the most exceptional and memorable episodes of the entire ThunderCats series, and without them the series as a whole would be weaker.